curl/everything-curl/project/security.md

   vulnerability report, we create and ship a fix in the next pending release.
   Sometimes sooner than previously planned.
 With every fixed security vulnerability we release a detailed description of the flaw including exact commit that introduced the problem, recommendations for users and more.
-And we announce them to the world.
+  Further, the security advisories get announced to the world.